 But when Nim's niece, Mink, portrayed by Narilya Gulmongkolpech, begins exhibiting disturbing behavior following her father's demise, the tranquil facade of the village shatters, revealing a darker, force at play.

-Mink's erratic actions serve as a catalyst, unraveling a tale of spiritual upheaval and familial discord.
-As Nim delves deeper into the mystery, she uncovers long-buried secrets and confronts the specter of a forsaken heritage.
-The documentary crew accompanying her captures the escalating turmoil, their cameras bearing witness to the descent into chaos.
+Mink's erratic actions serve as a catalyst, unraveling a tale of spiritual upheaval and familial discord, and as Nim delves deeper into the mystery, she uncovers long-buried secrets and confronts the specter of a forsaken heritage.

-It blends movies such as Paranormal Activity and The Exorcist and brings its own stuff to the table as well.
-I just wish I had watched it before, but better late then never.
+It blends movies such as Paranormal Activity and The Exorcist and brings its own stuff to the table as well and I just wish I had watched it before, but better late then never.

 You may also be interested in: